laurenwilner/psps_ca_analysis/README.md

 - severity_customers: This categorical indicator categorizes a PSPS event as mild, moderate, or severe based on the number of customers impacted.
 We do this by using values near the tertiles of the number of customers impacted to create cutoffs for these three categories.
 - severity_hybrid: This categorical indicator categorizes a PSPS event as mild, moderate, or severe based on the hybrid metric described above.
 We do this by using values near the tertiles of the hybrid metric to create cutoffs for these three categories.

-## Pending tasks:
-1. For the wildfire smoke exposure, we want to switch to take pop weighted mean rather than just a mean.
-This means that if there are many tracts per zip, we weight by the percent overlap of each tract with each zip.
-Additionally, we can consider incorporating wildfire exposure at different lags and/or throughout the PSPS event.
-2. We may consider switching from using total customers impacted to residential customers impacted.